-Between Present and Past, the fourth album by the Austrian guitarist Johanna Beisteiner, is a special medley of works by distinguished composers of the past and contemporary music by the highly talented Hungarian composer Robert Gulya (*1973), who dedicated two new works to Johanna Beisteiner: a Guitar Concerto and a Capriccio for guitar and piano.
+Between Present and Past, the fourth album by Johanna Beisteiner, is a special medley of works by distinguished composers of the past and contemporary music by the highly talented Hungarian composer Robert Gulya (*1973), who dedicated two new works to Johanna Beisteiner: a Guitar Concerto and a Capriccio for guitar and piano.

 “First I wanted to compose a cheerful concerto for Johanna, but when I started to work on the first theme in late summer 2001 during a stay in Los Angeles the terrible event of September 11 influenced my thoughts.
 For this reason all movements became rather melancholic and sensitive.
 I tried to realize most of my musical ideas by using all technical possibilities of the guitar.
 That makes this concerto difficult and challenging even for highly skilled players.